akanksha1106/sales/README.md

 # sales
- Task 2: Write Complex SQL Queries for Reporting Objective
+#  Write Complex SQL Queries for Reporting
+Objective

 To generate sales reports using complex SQL queries such as daily totals, average transaction value, top-selling products, and city-wise sales summaries.
 The goal is to simulate a real-world data reporting scenario where SQL is used to extract meaningful business insights from raw sales data.

-💡 What I Built
+ # What I Built

 I created a complete Sales Reporting System using MySQL Workbench that includes: